 If you would like to get rid of the Engorged Tick after the removal process, do not flush it down the toilet.
 This is a bad idea because it is possible for some Ticks to survive.
 If the Ticks do survive, there’s a possibility that they will infest other places or areas.

-Instead, you can submerge the Engorged Tick in rubbing alcohol or wrap it in tape to get rid of it or kill it.
+Instead, you can submerge the Engorged Tick in rubbing alcohol or wrap it in tape to get rid of it or destroy it.

 6. Monitor the tick bite site daily to check for skin rashes and inflammation